QuentinRa/blog.quentinra.dev/maths/r/syntax/types/vectors.md

 # seq <=> 1:10, the first 10th values
 ```

-* you can give negative indexes (will return every other index aside these)
+* you can give negative indexes (will return every other index aside from these)

 ```r
 vector[-c(1,2)]